-A rare look at the from the top view of Moe Norman shows us the simple geometry of a perfect single plane swing and the way Moe simplified the golf swing.
+A rare look at the form the top view of Moe Norman shows us the simple geometry of a perfect single plane swing and the way Moe simplified the golf swing.
 I call this the “grid”.

 The club aligns with the lead arm and is at an angle pointing to the lead shoulder.
 The head is positioned behind the ball.

-The club pointing to to the lead side is due to the proper spine tilt at address allowing the upper spine to be behind the lower spine.
+The club pointing to the lead side is due to the proper spine tilt at address allowing the upper spine to be behind the lower spine.

 The club shaft pointing to the mid spine and back is significant as it shows how the Single Plane swing is lead sided where the lead hip is forward throughout the entire golf swing through impact.